bitdust-io/devops/README.md

     ./ci/release_prepare

-This will prepare all files to be commited into "Stable" repository.
+This will prepare all files to be committed into the "Stable" repository.
-All modified/added/removed files will be displayed in your terminal output.
+Your terminal output will display all modified/added/removed files.
 That script is doing a bunch of things:

 * copy files from "devel" to "stable" repo
 * disable DEBUG mode in all Python files